Skip to main content

 Prerequisites

-1. Sign up to the Signicat Dashboard — it's free.
+1. Sign up to the Signicat Dashboard and register your profile.

 Add an eID in the Dashboard

-The first step is to add and activate the eID method in your account in the Signicat Dashboard.
+First, you need to add and activate the eID in your Signicat account.
 To do this:

-2. To add a new eID method, select Add new in the top right.
+2. To add a new eID, select Add new in the top right.

 3. Choose Norwegian BankID from the list.
 To activate it, click Add.

-Now, you can view Norwegian BankID set as "Active" in the list of eID methods.
+Now, you can view Norwegian BankID set as "Active" in the list of eIDs.

 Production account

-To activate an eID method in a production account, you may need to obtain additional certificates or comply with data protection regulations.
-Learn more about the specific method requirements in the ID methods documentation.
+To activate an eID in a production account, you may need to first complete additional procedures.
+Learn more about these requirements in the eID-specific documentation.

-Once you activate an ID method, you can run a test authentication flow in the Dashboard.
-Testing allows you to better understand the user experience with the eID.
-At the end of the flow, you will view an example of attributes that contains the personal information of the test user.
+Once you have activated an eID, you can already run a test authentication flow, directly from the Signicat Dashboard.
+Testing helps you to better understand the user experience with an eID.

-To test an authentication flow in the Dashboard, do the following:
+To test an authentication flow in the Signicat Dashboard, do the following:

-1. Go to eID Hub > ID methods.
+1. Go to Products > eID and Wallet Hub > eIDs.

-2. Select Test ID method in the top right.
+2. Select Test eIDs at the top right.

-4. Follow the steps on the BankID site and use the following test credentials:
+4. Follow the steps on the Norwegian BankID site to authenticate with the following test credentials:

 • One Time Code: otp